 1. Registration

 The registration form is the first step in any SALIS application.
 It gives us a brief overview of an applicant’s biography and educational history, and ensures that we have the contact information necessary to proceed with the application process.
-You can find it towards the bottom of this page.
+This form will be available on our new application portal in September 2026.
 Once we have received your form, you will be asked to submit scans of the applicants‘ passport, birth certificate, latest school reports, e-Card (Austrian social security number, if available), and Meldezettel (Meldebestätigung).
 The deadline* for registration of applicants to Year 1 (grade 5) is normally just before Christmas in the year before the intended year of admission.
 Applications for Years 2-8 (grades 6-12) may be considered until the end of May before the start of the intended starting academic year, e.g. up to the end of May 2024 for students intending to start in September 2024.
 Registrations submitted after this time for a September start may not be processed.

 You can find the registration form towards the bottom of this page.
 Please have the documents listed above for your reference.
 If you experience any problems or have any questions not answered here, please get in touch with us at office@salis.or.at.